 What are the secrets to a longer life?
 This question has preoccupied researchers, psychologists, philosophers and sages throughout history.
 In The Longevity Project, health psychologists Howard Friedman, Ph.D. and Leslie Martin Ph.D., summarize the results of 80 years of research data on how personality, stress, and social support predict good health and a longer life.
 They state that of all the personality traits studied (e.g., neuroticism or extraversion), the most important predictor of longevity was conscientiousness!

-Based on these data, here are some things you can do to promote a long life:
+Based on these findings, here are some things you can do to promote a long life:

-2. Reach out to help many other people, not just your immediate family
+2. Reach out to help many people, not just family

 By helping other people, you help to build community and also build a reputation as a caring person who can be relied on.
 You can strengthen your relationships or build new relationships through helpful behaviors.
 This is particularly useful if you are new to a community.
 Volunteering for projects at your local school, place of worship, or charity, environmental group, or joining a service networking group, such as Rotary International can help you connect with other people who care.

 3. Choose an exercise you can stick to and enjoy